yyin-dev/MIT6.828/labNotes/lab4/lab4a.md

         panic("iret failed");  /* mostly to placate the compiler */
     }
     ```
     `%0` refers to the argument `tf`.
-So setting `%esp` to be `tf` restores the kernel stack to the initial state (when just trapping into kernel mode) completely!
+So setting `%esp` to be `tf` restores the kernel stack to the initial state (when just trapping into kernel mode) completely.
+Check `user/dumbfork.c:dumbfork`.

 ## System Calls for Environment Creation

-`Fork()` is a system call in Unix, while JOS provides more primitive set of syscalls such that `fork()` can be implemted completely in user space.
+`Fork()` is a system call in Unix, while JOS provides more primitive set of syscalls such that `fork()` can be implemented completely in user space.

 > **Exercise 7.** Implement the system calls described above in `kern/syscall.c` and make sure `syscall()` calls them.
 You will need to use various functions in `kern/pmap.c` and `kern/env.c`, particularly `envid2env()`.
 For now, whenever you call `envid2env()`, pass 1 in the `checkperm` parameter.
 Be sure you check for any invalid system call arguments, returning `-E_INVAL` in that case.